The Theme

 - The Theme's director of photography is recorded as Leonid Kalashnikov[20].

-- The Theme's original language of film or TV show is recorded as Russian[22].
+- The original language of The Theme was Russian[21].

 - The Theme's color is recorded as color[22].